Tengfei-Wang/Implicit-Internal-Video-Inpainting/README.md

 #### Data preprocess
 Before training, we advise to dilate the object masks first to exclude some edge pixels.
 Otherwise, the imperfectly-annotated masks would lead to artifacts in the object removal task.

-You can generate and preprocess the mask by this script:
+You can generate and preprocess the masks by this script:
 ```
-python scripts/preprocess_mask.py
+python scripts/preprocess_mask.py --annotation_path inputs/annotations/bmx-trees
 ```

 #### Basic training